drewkeriazes/dealership-auto-responder/README.md

 ## Using the Dashboard

-**Check Inbox Now** — Click to immediately check for new emails (otherwise it checks automatically every 10 minutes)
+**Check Inbox Now** — Click to immediately check for new emails instead of waiting for the automatic check

-**Each email card shows:**
-- Who it's from and what it's about
-- The original email text
-- A text box with the AI's draft reply — **you can edit this before sending**
+**Needs Your Attention** — These are emails the AI flagged as too sensitive to reply to automatically (complaints, unusual situations, or anything it wasn't confident about).
+Each card shows the original email and a suggested reply you can edit and send — or dismiss if you'd rather handle it from Gmail directly.

-**Send This Reply** — Sends the email through Gmail and logs it
+**Send This Reply** — Sends the reply shown and logs it

-**Skip — I'll Handle It** — Removes the card.
-No email is sent.
-You can reply manually from Gmail later.
+**Dismiss — I'll Handle It Myself** — Removes the card.
+No reply is sent.
+Handle it from Gmail on your own.

-**Yellow border** — The AI flagged this email as something you should look at carefully before sending.

-**Recent Activity** — Shows the last 10 emails that were sent or skipped.
+**Recent Activity** — Shows the last 10 emails that were auto-replied, sent manually, or skipped — with timestamps.

 ---